Q. What are my obligations as an enrolled EB?

 A.

-We will need to speak to the people with knowledge of your management procedures, financial records and project records relating to the LCF or to someone who has authority to discuss these areas.
+We will need to speak with those knowledgeable about your management procedures, financial records, and LCF project records, or someone authorised to discuss these areas.

-Most visits are conducted at the Environmental Body address provided by the organisation at enrolment as that is usually where the records we require will be held.
-However, we will conduct our inspections at whichever location is the most appropriate for the EB.
-We may also need to visit one or more of your project sites to confirm that the projects have been delivered according to the original project approval and they remain in compliant use.
-We will tell you in advance of the inspection which project sites we want to visit.
+Most visits occur at the EB's registered address, where records are typically kept.
+However, we can conduct inspections at the most suitable location for your EB.
+Additionally, we may need to visit one or more project sites to ensure they comply with the original project approval and remain in use.
+We will inform you in advance which sites we plan to visit.

 Q. What information do the compliance inspectors need?